ABOUT BNDL ARCHITECTURE

 Principal Architect & Founding Partner

-Kaveh previously worked at Gehry Partners, Hodgetts + Fung, and WHY Architecture.
+Kaveh is a licensed Architect in the state of California.
+He previously worked at Gehry Partners, Hodgetts + Fung, and WHY Architecture.
 At Gehry’s office, he contributed to the design and construction documentation of Meta’s MPK21 headquarters.
 At Hodgetts and Fung, Kaveh contributed to the design of the Nashville Ascend Amphitheater.
 At WHY Architecture, Kaveh was the lead designer on the Samurai Armor exhibit at LACMA.
 Kaveh holds a Master of Architecture from UCLA and a Bachelor of Science in Architecture from The Ohio State University, where he graduated with Honors.

 BNDL, what does it mean?